bzigterman/bzigterman.github.io/projects/covid.md

 ## Case Acceleration

-As of Friday, the 14-day percent change in average new cases was:
+As of Saturday, the 14-day percent change in average new cases was:

 - 66% in Champaign County
 - 34% in Illinois
-- 12% in the United States
+- 13% in the United States
 - -32% worldwide

 <picture>